dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 To configure/build the dashboard you need to edit the files in the folder `dwains-dashboard/configs/`.
 When you open these file you see some examples commented-out, only uncomment the lines you want to use!
 If you want to know how you need to configure these files, go to the [Configure Dwains Dashboard](../configuration/index.md) page.

+---
+**HINT**

+Some settings can be changed in the Home Assistant Integration page - these include the language and the name / icon of the Dashboard (as it appears in the Home Assistant sidebar).

+---

 **If you want to extend or add custom things like custom pages or cards to this dashboard, please refer to the [addons](../addons/index.md) documentation.**

 That's it!
 Dwains Dashboard should now be installed.